Skip to main content

 (i) In situations where contract funds have expired but the accounts have not closed, the Army shall fund settlements with expired funds if available.
 Contracting officers will ascertain the availability of appropriate expired funds through their resource management office.

 (iv) If the accounts are closed, use the following procedure.
-If the contracting officer has sufficient funds to pay the settlement, he/she will not use the Fund, and pay the settlement with Agency funds.
-If sufficient current funds are not available, ASA(FM&C) will provide approval to access the Fund prior to the contracting officer entering into a consent judgment.
+If the Contracting officer determines there are sufficient funds to pay the settlement, he/she will not use the Fund, and pay the settlement with Agency funds.
+If sufficient current funds are not available, ASA(FM&C) will provide approval to access the Fund prior to the Contracting officer entering into a consent judgment.

-(v) When use of the Judgment Fund is authorized, the contracting officer shall work with the resource management office to ensure execution of the appropriate Certificate of Finality and Financial Management Service forms (FMS Forms 195, 196, 197A and 198 (if appropriate)) and submit the payment request to the FMS.
-The “reimbursement contact” on FMS Form 196 shall be the ASA(FM&C).
+(v) When use of the Fund is authorized, the Contracting officer shall work with the resource management office to ensure execution of the appropriate Certificate of Finality and Bureau of the Fiscal Service forms (FS Forms 195, 196, 197A and 198 (if appropriate)) and submit the payment request to the FMS.
+The “reimbursement contact” on FS Form 196 shall be the ASA(FM&C).

 (d) Judgments.
-Use the following procedures to pay judgments using the Judgment Fund.
+Use the following procedures to pay judgments using the Fund.

 (e) Settlement agreements.
-All settlements converted to consent judgments and funded by the Judgment Fund shall be in writing and contain appropriate release language.
-The contracting officer, local attorney and trial attorney shall insure that all settlement amounts are fair and reasonable.
+All settlements converted to consent judgments and funded by the Fund shall be in writing and contain appropriate release language.
+The Contracting officer, local attorney and trial attorney shall insure that all settlement amounts are fair and reasonable.

 (f) Expeditious handling.
-To expedite handling of settlements, inquiries and approvals that these procedures require may be oral so long as the contracting officer documents them in a memorandum for record.
+To expedite handling of settlements, the inquiries and approvals that these procedures require may be oral; however, to support the action, the Contracting officer must document the steps taken in a memorandum for record and include a copy in the contract file.

 5133.213 Obligation to continue performance.

-(a) The HCA must approve the determination to use the alternate paragraph in the clause at FAR 52.233-1.
+(a) The Contracting officer must obtain written approval from the HCA must approve the determination to use the Alternate I paragraph in the clause at FAR 52.233-1.
 See Appendix GG for further delegation.

 5133.215 Contract clauses.